 Based on a Twitter poll I ran, my followers were most interested in Stacks, so I’m doing a deep dive there first.

 DISCLAIMER: In this section, I’m about to cover sometimes requires a token to make it work.
 I do not recommend owning another token other than Bitcoin, nor did I want to risk my own capital, but in order to explore these, developers/foundations gave me enough to play around with so I could check out the functionality.
-Will be donating to Bitcoin core development at the end of my exploration.
+Will be donating that to the development of the Bitcoin network at the end of my exploration.

 What is Stacks?